Modular forms from Noether-Lefschetz theory: Modularity Statement

 where $h$ is a $G$-cover, and $g$ is a proper fiber bundle.
 The modularity statement carries over to intersections on the stack as follows.
 If $\alpha\in H_p([O(\Lambda)\bs D],\Q)$ is a rational homology class, and $\ov{\NL}_{2n}\subset \ov{D}$ is the Noether-Lefschetz locus in the manifold $\ov{D}$,

-by repeated applications of the push-pull formula, which is valid for smooth stacks of Deligne-Mumford type \cite{cohomology-of-stacks}.
+by repeated applications of the push-pull formula, which is valid for smooth stacks of Deligne-Mumford type in the sense of Behrend \cite{cohomology-of-stacks}.
 Since the locus $\ov{\NL}_{2n}$ inside $\ov{D}$ is $O(\Lambda)$-invariant, its pushforward under $h$ acquires a multiplicity of $|G|$.
 This overall factor can be divided out from the generating series.
 With these adjustments, we modify Theorem \ref{kmnum} to fit our Hodge theoretic situation: \begin{thm} For any homology class $\alpha \in H_p([O(\Lambda)\bs D],\Q)$, the series

-is a modular form of weight $6k-2$ and level $SL_2 (\Z)$. \end{thm} We apply this statement to the $\alpha = j_*[\F(Y)]$, as defined in Section \ref{simulres}.
+is a modular form of weight $6k-2$ and level $SL_2 (\Z)$.
+The constant term is the integral of the top Chern class of the dual Hodge bundle.\end{thm} We apply this statement to the $\alpha = \mathfrak j_*[\F(Y)]$, as defined in Section \ref{simulres}.
 To compute the intersection product, we spread out the period map to a section of a smooth fiber bundle over $\F(Y)$.
-Using the principal $O(\Lambda)$-bundle $\mathfrak E\to \F(Y)$ in the definition of $j$, we set
+Using the principal $O(\Lambda)$-bundle $\mathfrak E\to \F(Y)$ in the definition of $\mathfrak j$, we set

 which admits a section $s:\F(Y) \to \ov{D}(\LL)$ coming from the graph of the period map.
 The Noether-Lefschetz loci can be spread out similarly